 Who’s up for a roadtrip?!
-Spring has brought us some incredible flowers, from the wildflower superbloom in Davenport to the tulip garden and cherry blossoms in Golden Gate Park.
-But we’ve got another superbloom for you, this time east of the City.
+Spring has brought us some incredible flowers, and we’ve got another superbloom for you, this time east of the city.

 The park’s busiest entrance is the Granite Bay one, but you may find other ones through Salmon Falls, Folsom Point or Shadow Glen.
 See the park website for a full list of entrances and updated regulations.
 Most are accessible from the east via Interstate 80 to Douglas Blvd, or from the north via Highway 50 to Hazel Ave or Folsom Blvd.
 Visitors often enter the park on foot, bike, or horseback.

 If you decide to check out Folsom Lake’s impressive lupine superbloom, remember to be respectful of the area and gentle with the plants.
 Stay on the trails and be wary of stepping on or damaging the flowers.
 Don’t forget to share your pictures with us on Instagram and tag us with #MySecretSF!

 [Featured Image: @hiker.hustle via Instagram]